Dysthymia vs. Depression: Similarities And Differences

 • Difficulty concentrating, making decisions, or remembering things

-Because of the way that these two types of depression are defined, they are considered separate disorders, and therefore can also occur concurrently.
+Because of the way that these two types of depression are defined, they are considered separate disorders and therefore can also occur concurrently in some cases.
 Someone who has been diagnosed with persistent depressive disorder, for example, may have a major depressive episode that then leads to a diagnosis of major depressive disorder as well.
-When this happens, the clinical world refers to it as “double depression.”
+When this happens, it may be clinically referred to as “double depression.”

 It is important that you communicate with your mental health professional about what you are experiencing and when so they can help you work through your symptoms and get the proper treatment for all of them.

 Although the two disorders are different, their treatments are generally similar.
-Depression of all types typically uses a combination of two different types of treatment: psychotherapy and medication.
-For each individual, the specific treatments used will vary slightly.
+Depression of all types is typically treated through psychotherapy, sometimes in combination with medication.
+For each individual, the specific treatments recommended by a healthcare provider may vary somewhat.

 Psychotherapy

 The two most common types of therapy used to help treat depression are behavioral activation (BA) and cognitive behavioral therapy (CBT).
 Each of these focuses on the way that you feel and the way that your thought patterns can be adjusted to create positive changes in your moods or behaviors.
-They both have shown great success in treating patients with depression to make dramatic changes by helping them recognize their own influence, and control, over their thoughts and behaviors.
+They both have demonstrated success in treating patients with depression by helping them recognize their own influence and control over their thoughts and behaviors.

-Research finds that online therapy can be as effective for individuals with depression as in-person counseling.
-A medically reviewed study published in the Journal of Medical Internet Research found that patients receiving CBT therapy via video chat experienced reductions in depression symptoms, indicating that online therapy for depression can produce “sustained and clinically meaningful improvements.”
-In another literature review, internet-based cognitive behavioral therapy was shown to be a cost-effective option for patients with depression, and was particularly helpful for those who lived in more rural areas.
+Research indicates that online therapy can often be as effective for individuals with depression as in-person counseling.
+For example, a medically reviewed study published in the Journal of Medical Internet Research suggests that patients receiving CBT therapy via video chat experienced reductions in depression symptoms.
+The study’s authors conclude that online therapy for depression may be able to produce “sustained and clinically meaningful improvements.”
+Similarly, in a literature review, internet-based cognitive behavioral therapy was suggested to be a cost-effective option for treating patients with depression and was particularly helpful for those who lived in more rural areas.

 Are you experiencing symptoms of depression?